A guide to the Santa Rally: is it real and when does it start?

 The Santa Rally is real, but it’s not always reliable.
 While the phenomenon is regularly occurring, it has no definite cause, which makes it difficult to predict.
 And remember, past results never guarantee future performance.

-That being said, the Santa Rallies that have caused the largest returns have taken place following a stock market crash, so it’ll be interesting to see what this year holds following the economic downturn caused by Covid-19.
+That being said, the Santa Rallies that have caused the largest returns have taken place following a stock market crash.

 How often is there a Santa Rally?